HiDeoo/starlight-blog/packages/starlight-blog/README.md

 - Tags
 - Custom sidebar with recent posts and tags

-> **Warning**
->
-> The Starlight Blog integration is still in early development and relies on fragile APIs to customize Starlight.

 Some features are still missing and will be added in the future like internationalization, feeds, reading time, etc.

 ## Installation